-Master Gardeners are a vital link to getting research-based horticultural information to the public through University of Illinois Extension offices.
+Master Gardeners are a part of Cook County Extension’s Horticulture program and a vital link to getting research-based horticultural information to the public.
 They are volunteers who are passionate about gardening, plants, community, teaching, and the environment.
 Delivering horticultural education is what they’re all about!
-Master Gardeners have no products or services to sell, so they can provide unbiased, research-based information from the University of Illinois to the public.
+Master Gardeners have no products or services to sell; they can provide unbiased, research-based information from the University of Illinois to the public.
 They serve youth and adults of all ages and backgrounds through free or low-cost public programming.

 Their mission is Helping Others Learn to Grow.
 Master Gardeners involve people in improving their quality of life by helping them find sound management practices for home and urban natural resources, by creating aesthetically pleasing environments, by promoting well-being through people-plant interactions, and by contributing to a safe, abundant food supply through home fruit and vegetable production.